WithoutHaste/WithoutHaste.DataFiles/documentation/TableOfContents.WithoutHaste.DataFiles.DotNet.md

 [**DotNetReferenceClassGeneric**](WithoutHaste.DataFiles.DotNet.DotNetReferenceClassGeneric.md)
-Represents a generic-type parameter that is in reference to a class's declared generic types.
+Represents a generic-type parameter that is in reference to a class&#96;s declared generic types.

 [**DotNetReferenceMethodGeneric**](WithoutHaste.DataFiles.DotNet.DotNetReferenceMethodGeneric.md)
-Represents a generic-type parameter that is in reference to a method's declared generic types.
+Represents a generic-type parameter that is in reference to a method&#96;s declared generic types.

 [**DotNetType**](WithoutHaste.DataFiles.DotNet.DotNetType.md)